| Appendix 5: Articles

 and co-ordination with officials of the Ministry of

+Agriculture and Irrigation.
 Most of the people in our country are peasants and the

 nation will prosper as their living standard rises, Necessary